-~6 weeks prior Action: This is when you should begin work on your action and putting together your team.
+~6 weeks prior Action: This is when you should begin work on your action and putting together your team..

 ~1 month prior to Action: Have your team assembled and discuss tasks and assignments.
 Lay out your purpose, intent, and theme.
-Start necessary permit work, if needed.

 ~3 weeks prior to Action: Have your messaging ready so you can develop flyers, talking points, and media advisories.
-Also, reach out to potential guest speakers or other supporters.
+Also, reach out to potential guest speakers or other supporters at this time.

 ~2 weeks prior to Action: You should start getting commitments from guest speakers or attendees.
 Begin spreading the message within BMWED.
-You should know where your equipment (inflatables, megaphones, PA, etc.) is or who is rounding up your gear.

 ~1 week prior to Action: Media advisories to news outlets.
 Social media and public campaign.
 Get commitments from BMWED attendees.
-Materials (signs, markers, tape, etc.) should be on hand or easy to locate now.